Fujifilm X-E3 Review

-Another area in which the more affordable Fujifilm X-E3 will, briefly, best the flagship X-Pro2 can be found in the video department when it was first released.
+The more affordable Fujifilm X-E3 briefly bested the flagship X-Pro2 in the video department when it was first released.
 Here, Fujifilm has not only retained the Full HD (1080p60) capture of the X-E2, complete with support for the company's Film Simulation functionality and added the healthy selection of alternative frame-rate options (50, 29.97, 25, 24 or 23.98 fps) for Full HD video as in the X-Pro2; it has also added support for ultra-high definition 4K capture, something its flagship sibling initially lacked.

 Now, we should note that the X-Pro2 did get 4K capture support through a firmware update (v4.00) released in late December 2017.
 But at launch, only the X-E3 was capable of recording 100Mbps, 3,840 x 2,160-pixel 4K video at rates of 29.97, 25, 24 or 23.98 fps.

 The Fuji X-E3 has a clip length limit of approximately 10 minutes when recording 4K video to the internal SDXC/UHS-I-compatible storage card slot, and it also supports clean HDMI output with HDMI Rec Control, allowing you to record longer clips with both video and audio using an external HDMI recorder..

-In addition to a Micro (Type-D) HDMI port, the Fuji X-E3 includes a Micro-B USB 2.0 port (which is compatible with Fuji's RR-90 Remote Release and supports in-camera charging), and a 2.5mm external microphone jack which we believe still doubles as a remote release jack.
+In addition to a Micro (Type-D) HDMI port, the Fuji X-E3 includes a Micro-B USB 2.0 port (which is compatible with Fuji's RR-90 Remote Release and supports in-camera charging), and a 2.5mm external microphone jack which still doubles as a remote release jack.

 Price, availability, bundle and accessories

 The Fujifilm X-E3 began shipping in the US market from late September 2017 in three versions, each of which is provided in black-only or two-tone black-and-silver variants.
 The Fuji X-E3 sells body-only for around US$900, while a kit with XF18-55mm lens retails for around US$1,300.
 Alternatively, you can pick up a kit with the XF23mmF2 R WR lens for around US$1,150.